cuba_1

-During my stay I had to make choices since I couldn't travel all along the island.
-I decided to Varadero that despite of not being the most interesting place in Cuba, can offer amazing beaches and be enough relaxed for those who have to recover after a 12 hours flight.
-The next stops were in order: Cienfuegos, Trinidad, La Havana where I had the chance to see some local street musician performing, Vinales and back to Varadero.
+My time on the island was limited and therefore I had to make choices since I couldn't travel all over the place.
+I flew to Varadero first that despite all of its shining soulless resorts can offer amazing beaches and relax for those who have to get rid of the jetlag after a twelve hours flight.
+The next stops afterwards were in order: Cienfuegos, Trinidad, La Havana, Vinales, Matanzas and back to Varadero.

 LOS GUAJIROS